Team-SeekDeep/SeekDeepSubmission/README.md

 ## Best Practices
+- **Submission:** Submit the full chain of thought result for the best benchmark scores.
 -   **Virtual Environments:** Always use a Python virtual environment (like `venv`) to manage project dependencies and avoid conflicts with other projects or your system's Python installation.
 Activate it before installing requirements or running notebooks.
 -   **Configuration Management:**
     -   Carefully review and set the configuration variables in the **Config Settings** cell of *each notebook* before running.
 Pay close attention to `USE_VERTEX`, `PROJECT_ID`/`GEMINI_API_KEY`, `GCS_BUCKET`, model names, and file paths.